-These creamy and fruity bars are the perfect potluck contribution if you’ve been assigned to bring dessert -- the recipe makes 24, enough to please a large crowd.
+These creamy and fruity bars are the perfect July 4th potluck contribution if you’ve been assigned to bring dessert -- the recipe makes 24, enough to please a large crowd.

-Potluck Recipe Tip: Place bars in an airtight tin or resealable container, separating the layers with a sheet of parchment or wax paper to keep them from sticking together.
+Editor's Tip: Place bars in an airtight tin or resealable container, separating the layers with a sheet of parchment or wax paper to keep them from sticking together.

 Try this flavorful take on a summer salad that combines Kalamata olives, cherry tomatoes, and crispy baguette pieces.
 It’s ready in less than 30 minutes, tastes great served hot or cold, and will transport easily in a plastic container.

-Mint leaves, feta cheese, and pickled onions flavor these fresh summer blackberries -- toss together for a unique summer salad that makes a great potluck side dish.
+Mint leaves, feta cheese, and pickled onions flavor these fresh summer blackberries -- toss together for a unique summer salad that makes a great July 4th potluck side dish.

 You don’t need a campfire to put together this summer classic.
 Prep the marshmallow and berry skewers before leaving home, but keep the chocolate and graham crackers in their packages; the dessert will be ready in minutes.

-Potluck Recipe Tip: Check with the host in advance about using her broiler for heating the skewers and her microwave for melting the chocolate.
+Editor's Tip: Check with the host in advance about using her broiler for heating the skewers and her microwave for melting the chocolate.

 Party dips are always a 4th of July crowd-pleaser, and this one sports a great mix of flavors: refried beans, lime guacamole, cherry tomatoes, ripe olives, and green onions.